matiassemelman/psh-challenge/README.md

 1. Clone the repository.
 2. Navigate to the `backend/` directory.
 3. Run `npm install` to install the dependencies.
-4. Create a `.env` file in the `backend/` directory with your MySQL credentials and the database name:
+4. Create a `.env.local` file in the `backend/` directory with your MySQL credentials and the database name:

 ```
 DB_HOST=localhost